-There is no specific time limit for the giving of notices set down in the LPA and notice can be given to obligors post insolvency of the seller (including pursuant to an irrevocable power of attorney granted by the seller).
+There is no specific time limit for the giving of notices set down in the LPA and notice can be given to obligors post-insolvency of the seller (including pursuant to an irrevocable power of attorney granted by the seller) or of the obligor.
 The giving of such notice should not be prohibited by English insolvency law although failure to give notice will have the effects set out in question 4.4 above.

 4.6 Restrictions on Assignment; Liability to Obligor.
 Are restrictions in receivables contracts prohibiting sale or assignment generally enforceable in England & Wales?
 Are there exceptions to this rule (e.g., for contracts between commercial entities)?
 If England & Wales recognises prohibitions on sale or assignment and the seller nevertheless sells receivables to the purchaser, will either the seller or the purchaser be liable to the obligor for breach of contract or on any other basis?

-Restrictions on assignment or transfers of receivables are generally enforceable.
-If a contract is silent on the question of assignment, then such contract and the receivables arising thereunder will be freely assignable.
-If an assignment is effected in breach of a contractual prohibition on assignment, although ineffective as between the obligor and the seller (to whom the obligor can still look for performance of the contract), such assignment is effective as between the seller and purchaser.
+Restrictions on assignments or transfers of receivables are generally enforceable.
+If a contract is silent on assignability, then such contract and the receivables arising thereunder will be freely assignable.
+In very limited circumstances, such as upon the death of an individual, assignment may take place by operation of law, overriding an express contractual provision prohibiting assignment.
+It may be possible to utilise a trust arrangement where non-assignment provisions within contracts would otherwise prevent assignment.

+If an assignment is effected in breach of a contractual prohibition on assignment, although ineffective as between the obligor and the seller (to whom the obligor can still look for performance of the contract), such assignment may still be effective as between the seller and purchaser if in compliance with the governing law and explicit terms of the receivables purchase agreement.

 4.7 Identification.
 Must the sale document specifically identify each of the receivables to be sold?
 If so, what specific information is required (e.g., obligor name, invoice number, invoice date, payment date, etc.)?
 Do the receivables being sold have to share objective characteristics?
 Alternatively, if the seller sells all of its receivables to the purchaser, is this sufficient identification of receivables?
+Finally, if the seller sells all of its receivables other than receivables owing by one or more specifically identified obligors, is this sufficient identification of receivables?